immersive-web/webxr-ar-module/explainer.md

   * `'gazing'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
 While it may be possible for these devices to be tracked (and have a grip matrix), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
   * `'pointing'` indicates that the target ray originates from a handheld device and represents that the user is using that device for pointing.
 The exact orientation of the ray relative to the device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance, the target ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
-  * `'tapping'` indicates that the input source was an interaction with the 2D canvas of a non-exclusive session, such as a mouse click or touch event.
+  * `'tapping'` indicates that the input source was an interaction with the 2D canvas of a non-immersive session, such as a mouse click or touch event.
 See [Magic Window Input](#magic_window_input) for more details.

 ```js
 // Loop over every input source and get their pose for the current frame.